-Use real-time caller authentication with Voice ID - Amazon Connect
+Use real-time caller authentication with Voice ID in Amazon Connect - Amazon Connect

 Amazon Connect Voice ID provides real-time caller authentication and fraud risk detection which make voice interactions in contact centers more secure and efficient.
 Voice ID uses machine learning to verify the identity of genuine customers by analyzing a caller's unique voice characteristics.
 This allows contact centers to use an additional security layer that doesn't rely on the caller answering multiple security questions, and makes it easy to enroll and verify customers without changing the natural flow of their conversation.
 Voice ID also offers real-time detection of fraudsters who frequently target your contact center, thereby reducing losses due to fraud.